 Poughkeepsie features a variety of housing options, from historic properties to new developments.
 The city is also known for its rich history, including the Walkway Over the Hudson, a pedestrian bridge that offers stunning views of the river.
 With an array of restaurants, shops, and cultural attractions, Poughkeepsie provides an active local events and cultural calendar.

-Navigating the Hudson Valley Real Estate Market
+Buying in the Hudson Valley Real Estate Market

 When considering a move to the Hudson Valley, it's essential to understand the current real estate trends and how they may impact your buying decision.
 As of late 2023, the market is experiencing a steady demand due to the ongoing appeal of suburban living and remote work flexibility.